thesteve0/full-postgres-container/pgComands.md

 -- call the function
 SELECT test_rand(5, 1510);

--- steps to add numpy to our postgres
+-- steps to add numpy to our postgres - not in image
 \q

 in the shell